medmonds19/MaryEdmondsPortfolio/translation1.md

 What declension does the word dracōnēs belong to? dracones belongs to 3rd declension .

-What case and number is eorum and to whom does it refer? eorum is genitive plural, referring to deorum.  **It is genitive plural:  what plural noun immediately precedes this?**
+What case and number is eorum and to whom does it refer? eorum is genitive plural, referring to frater.

 What word is understood (not included) in the sentence: Sed frāter eōrum Ūranus, prīmus ipse rēx deōrum? the verb to be in the past tense, which would be ERAT.